Mazdaratti/AWS_Labs/VPC_Basics_6_PrivateLink/README.md

    * Open the **AWS Console**
    * Navigate to **S3 > privatelink-lab-bucket**
-   * Confirm that `testfile.txt` is listed in the bucket
+   * Confirm that `private-upload.txt` is listed in the bucket

 ---